 Huge bowls of this comforting bean and tomato stew have been an absolute necessity here in Scotland as storm after storm has battered us since October last year.

 For instance we are currently embracing the delights of Storm Henry.

 The storms have actually become so consistent here, that I’ve taken to wearing my full hill walking waterproof gear and boots every single day for getting to and from work.
 And that’s even when I’ve parked the car just 10 minutes away because I’d still end up drenched!

 Talking of hill walking and the weather.
 I did manage to get out for a 8 mile circular walk around Glen Ogle last weekend and I’ve included some of the snowy snaps and a bit of a recap below for those of you who are interested.

-But enough about the weather and hill walking and more about this delicious bean and tomato stew!
+But enough about the weather and hill walking and more about this amazingly easy tinned stew!